Welcome to WSFS

 - Contact Us provides email and surface mail addresses

-Volume 73, Number 2/3, the most recent issue of Western Folklore, was mailed on October 30, 2014.
-The special issue focuses on the work of the late Alan Dundes.
+Volume 73, Number 4, the most recent issue of Western Folklore, was mailed on March 6, 2015.
 Visit the Publications page for more information.

-Three students awarded travel stipends at 2014 Annual Meeting
+Two students awarded travel stipends at 2015 Annual Meeting

 The WSFS awards three student travel stipends of $100 each to students coming to the conference to deliver a paper.
-For full information and a photograph, visit the Stipend page.
+At this year's meeting, only two students—Magen Olsen and Lee Olsen (unrelated)—applied; each won the award.

 Membership benefit: JSTOR access to folklore journals